jowharshamshiri/Janus/PROTOCOL.md

 ### Protocol Version History

-- **v1.0.0** (2025-07-29): Initial specification with async communication patterns
+- **v1.0.0** (2025-07-29): Initial manifest with async communication patterns

 ### Contributing

-This specification is maintained as part of the Janus project.
+This manifest is maintained as part of the Janus project.
 Changes must maintain backward compatibility and cross-language consistency.